 This section gives guidelines for how to identify concepts that need to be factored into an interoperability catalogue, and suggestions for how to write rules to address associated interoperability issues.
 Moreover, these guidelines can be useful in the development of product specifications that will be included in an interoperability catalogue, in order to make these ready for interoperability in ECDIS.

-For portrayal considerations, see chapter 9.
+For portrayal considerations, see section 10.

 Duplicated features